oskarsinger/hosinger/weekly_progress.md

 * Met with Kareem and discussed the Joulani paper.
 He thinks that we can get better regret bounds by imposing the additional structure of our problem onto the scenario they propose.
 A naive attempt doesn't get us anywhere, but he thinks a good direction is to put a geometric distribution on subscription length.

 ####Data
 * For now, I will probably just use simulated data sets or data sets from UCI ML repo.
-It should be pretty easy to
+    * It should be pretty easy to find a data set for testing CCA.
+    * It may be trickier to find something to test the delayed rewards algorithms, but I can just simulate data for now.

 * Still waiting on data from Eric.
 He still hasn't really said what kind of data we'd use for the delayed rewards problem, although I think there'd be opportunities for it in Yaya's data set.